$5,595 | Completing Grades 6–8

 After breakfast at camp, hike to a hidden jungle waterfall for a swim in its cool, clear pools.
 Then, it’s time to zip-line through the rainforest canopy, flying high above the trees and seeing the jungle from a new perspective.

-Day 10: Butterfly Garden & Coastal Transfer
+Day 10: Coastal Transfer and Wildlife Spotting

 Days 11–12: Surf, Kayak & Explore the Caribbean

 Spend two days exploring the Caribbean coastline.
 Hike through Cahuita National Park, swim in the warm ocean, and spot wildlife like monkeys and toucans.
+We also try surfing at a beginner-friendly beach and kayak upriver through mangroves and jungle rivers looking (and listening!) for howler monkeys and colorful birds.

 Day 13: Chocolate Tour & Bribri Culture

 Visit a Bribri Indigenous community and learn how they use cacao in traditional ways.
 Participate in a chocolate-making demonstration and explore the connection between culture, food, and land.
+That evening, we return to San José for our final group banquet and celebration.

 Day 14: Departure from San José

-Say goodbye to new friends and head to the airport for flights home—tired, happy, and full of Costa Rican memories.
+Say goodbye to new friends and head to the airport for flights home- tired, happy, and full of Costa Rican memories.

-Setup & Breakdown: Everyone helps set up tents, clean shared spaces, and pack up gear—an important part of the experience.
+Setup & Breakdown: Everyone helps set up tents, clean shared spaces, and pack up gear - an important part of the experience.

 What to Expect: Falling asleep to rainforest sounds, waking up with howler monkeys, and getting muddy in the best way.